TBC: The Tiny Binary Computer

 I-Decoder and Control Unit

-tbc's control unit is microprogrammed.
+TBC's control unit is microprogrammed.
 The instruction decoder and control unit must generate 17 control signals, as shown in the table.
 In addition, we need two bits to control branching in the microprogram, one bit to control use of the op code as a branch target, and eight bits of address for jumps.
 Each microprogram word is 28 bits; for simplicity, we would use a ROM with 32 bit words because these are likely to be commercially available.
 The layout of the microprogram requires 256 words of ROM, although not all of them are used.
 The control signals that must be generated are these:

 Data Path Control Signals